‘RHOBH’ Star Erika Jayne And Brooke Candy Drop Sexy Latex-Filled Music Video

 Jayne has her own thriving music career, in addition to returning to the Real Housewives of Beverly Hills for its tenth season.
 As The Inquisitr previously reported, the singer and reality star laughed off rumors that she had been booted from the Bravo show.

-The rumors were fueled by a post by Jayne saying that she was facing a tough week and by previous statements from the reality star saying that she wasn’t sure if she was coming back for another season of the show.
+The rumors were fueled by a post of Jayne saying that she was facing a tough week, along with previous statements from the reality star saying that she wasn’t sure if she was coming back for another season of the show.